RevolutionAnalytics/checkpoint-server/docs/MRAN-server-overview.md

 ZFS was chosen as the server side snapshot method for MRAN as it works on the block level, not the file level like many other tools.
 It is efficient for storing compressed binary files like .tar.gz or .zip, unlike SCM tools such as git, mercurial or subversion.

-ZFS is very space efficient: ZFS snapshots are immutable objects that only take up the amount of space that has changed between the snapshot and the 'live' file system. i.e. very small when looking at the daily churn of R packages, but great space savings when looking at the ecosystem of packages hosted on CRAN as a whole over the course of a year.
+ZFS is very space efficient: ZFS snapshots are immutable objects that only take up the amount of space that has changed between the snapshot and the 'live' file system. i.e. very small when looking at the daily churn of updates to R packages, but great space savings when looking at the ecosystem of packages hosted on CRAN as a whole over the course of a year.

 Note that backend processes work on the "live" file system, so for reproducibility MRAN always serves up snapshots.
 A [RRT](http://revolutionanalytics.github.io/RRT) user pointing to MRAN never see's the "live" file system.